KeyboardKit/KeyboardKit/README.md

 ## Features

-### 📦 Extensions
+### 📦 Extensions & Views

-Even though KeyboardKit contains so much more, you can use its' extensions alone to simplify working with keyboard extensions.
-For instance, it has a bunch of `UITextDocumentProxy` extensions that make your life easier.
+Even though KeyboardKit contains a lot of features, you can use its' extensions and views alone to simplify working with keyboard extensions.
+For instance, there are a bunch of `UITextDocumentProxy` extensions that make your life easier, and views that don't require you to use the rest of the library.

 Check out the demo apps and source code for examples and more information.

 ### 💥 Keyboard Actions